 Engagement: See Communications Details and History on the Student Card

 Click Engagement on the main menu to see a log of communications that have been sent or received by this student's contacts.
 By default, the most recent Engagement is shown in detail.
-Under Engagement, you can click the buttons to sort by engagement method, or leave it at All.
+Under Engagement, you can click the buttons to sort by engagement method or leave it at All.
 The phone icon in the example below tells us that a call was placed by the teacher to the student's brother.
 In this case, the mailbox was full.
 Click the playback arrow to hear the transcription.
-You can also use our Translate tool to read it in multiple languages.

 Click the text message icon to see the details of any text message.
 In the example below, we see that the text came from the cousin, asking about homework.
 (Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name and the relationship to the student.)

 To translate a text message, simply choose a language to read it in.

 Notes: Add Comments on the Student Card, and read Comments by Others

 Click Notes on the main menu to see comments that have been saved by other SchoolStatus users on the Student Card.
 By default, the most recent Note is shown in the detail panel.
 The creator of the Note can edit the content and visibility, or delete the note.
 It's important to mention here that when you see the word 'Everyone' listed, this does NOT mean everyone in your school.
 It simply means everyone that currently has access to this student.

 Attachments: Upload Documents to the Student Card

 Click Attachments on the main menu to see photos or PDFs that you have uploaded to the Student Card, or that others have uploaded and made visible to you.
 You can download an attachment by clicking the green download button on the far right.